sacherjj/CasperLabs/docker/README.md

 Contract examples exist in another repo.
 Clone https://github.com/CasperLabs/contract-examples and follow the root [README.md](https://github.com/CasperLabs/contract-examples/blob/master/README.md) for build instructions.
 You will need to have performed the Rust developer environment setup section in [DEVELOPER.md](https://github.com/CasperLabs/CasperLabs/blob/dev/DEVELOPER.md) in the root of this repo.

+## Required: docker-compose

+`docker-compose` is used to bring up the nodes on the network.
+Please verify that [docker-compose is installed](https://docs.docker.com/compose/install/) prior to continuing.

 ## Set up a network

-We'll set up a bunch of nodes in docker with names such as `node-0`, `node-1` etc. Each will have a corresponding container running the Execution Engine.
+We will create multiple nodes in docker with names such as `node-0`, `node-1` etc. Each will have a corresponding container running the Execution Engine.

 The setup process will establish validator keys and bonds in `.casperlabs/genesis` by starting a node instance once up front.
 By default 10 files are created but you can generate more by setting the `CL_CASPER_NUM_VALIDATORS` variable.

-`node-0` will be the bootstrap nodemake node-0/upthat all subsequent nodes connect to, so create that first.
-You can run `make node-0` to establish its directory and see the values `docker-compose` will use, or just run `make node-0/up` to bring up the node in docker straight away.
+`node-0` will be the bootstrap node that all subsequent nodes connect to, so we create that first.
+You can run `make node-0` to establish its directory and see the values `docker-compose` will use or just run `make node-0/up` to bring up the node in docker straight away.

 ```sh
 $ make node-0/up